lbryio/lbry.com/content/news/165-lbry-development-community-update-Mar-2018.md

 ![speech](https://spee.ch/b/speech-fork.jpeg)

 ### Favorite Creators Contest in Discord
-We recently reached out to [Isaac Arthur](https://www.youtube.com/channel/UCZFipeZtQM5CKUjx6grh54g) with a 10K LBC bounty (+ YouTube rewards atwho was the most up-voted in our Favorite Creators contest on Discord.
-We will give Mr. Arthur a few days to respond and then try reaching out a 2nd time.
-If we don’t hear back, we’ll move onto the 2nd most voted which is [VetRanch](https://www.youtube.com/user/VetRanch).
+We recently reached out to [Isaac Arthur](https://www.youtube.com/channel/UCZFipeZtQM5CKUjx6grh54g), with a 10K LBC bounty (plus YouTube rewards at 5K LBC), as he was the most up-voted in our Favorite Creators contest on Discord.
+We will give Mr. Arthur a few days to respond and then try reaching out a 2nd time and final time.
+If we don’t hear back, we’ll move onto the 2nd most voted channel which is [VetRanch](https://www.youtube.com/user/VetRanch).

 ### New Bounties Channel in Discord
 We’ve created a new channel for bounty and task announcements.
 In addition to announcing new [bounty page listings,](https://lbry.io/bounty) we also occasionally post smaller tasks exclusively in the #bounties channel.
 These tasks are a great way to get involved with the LBRY project and earn a few LBC.
 Research, transcription, and content posting are all good examples of small tasks.